 You can argue back that it has caused more pain than any other.
 Certainly it has caused pain.
 It can be divisive.
 It can be used to manipulate, to harm or to cast others in bad light.
 All of that is true.

 It’s believers were made to be imperfect so they are hypocritical, judgmental, greedy and other bad things Yes, that’s true.
 Yes, they ARE supposed to leave judgement to their God.
 They should never hold themselves up as examples–only God is the example.
 But God made them imperfect–just like every other person who has walked the Earth.
 Don’t judge a book based on that “one” believer you knew when.
 Don’t judge a book based on the popular media’s misrepresentation of its believers.
-“The is Nothing New Under the Sun,” this book says.
+“There is Nothing New Under the Sun,” this book says.
 It’s true.
 Everything old is new again–and everything is in here.

 So, yes, I hope I would be strong enough to go to prison for this book.
-Maybe I’d be like Judas–maybe a gun to my head would get me to say “I don’t know Him.”
+Maybe I’d be like Peter–maybe a gun to my head would get me to say “I don’t know Him.”
 Maybe.
 I hope not.

 The Bible has appeared on nearly every list of banned or challenged books ever published.
 Some people claim it is the single most challenged book.
 Others claim its believers are the only people to challenge books (not true by any means).
 Every race, creed, color, political view, sexuality and probably even every profession has challenged some book, some where at some time–or so it seems.
 Yes, liberals do challenge books–conservative ones.
 And yes, conservatives do challenge books–liberal ones.
 But this book, the Bible remains not only one of the most challenged books, one of the most banned books, but also one of the most influential and best-selling books in human history.
 Everything else was written after, so to speak.
 No matter the translation, no matter the version, the Bible is, in my opinion, the single most important book in human history.
 Flame me if you like.
 It’s my blog, my opinion.